Table of contents

 It started with Zoom/Oculus, then came Webex, and then Microsoft began their Microsoft Mesh, and now; Slack.
 Four giants collaborated to join the Metaverse, a newly-coined phrase used to represent the concept of a forthcoming variant of the internet.

 Facebook changed the direction of the virtual reality industry in 2014 through a $2 billion acquisition deal with Oculus VR.
-Before this deal, the notion was that virtual reality would exclusively fit only in the world of video games.
+Before this deal, the notion was that virtual reality would only fit in the world of video games.
 The value showed Facebook’s confidence in the technology and established that the future of VR is promising: Within two years, the total amount invested and the number of venture capital contracts tripled.
 While the widespread adoption of virtual reality is still distant, many companies have already incorporated the technology into their business practices to create innovative, sustainable workplaces.

 Extended Reality (X-Reality) defines the merge of digital technologies with the real world.